amqp-node/amqplib/channel_api.md

  * `deliveryMode` (boolean or numeric): Either `1` or falsey, meaning non-persistent; or, `2` or truthy, meaning persistent.
 That's just obscure though.
 Use the option `persistent` instead.

+Used by RabbitMQ but not sent on to consumers:

+ * `mandatory` (boolean): if true, the message will be returned if it is not routed to a queue (i.e., if there are no bindings that match its routing key).

  * `BCC` (string or array of string): like `CC`, except that the value will not be sent in the message headers to consumers.